Your Brexit Questions Answered

 Ferry services will operate as normal, with our without a deal, as they are governed by international laws and regulations, not European ones.

-Currently, UK driving licence holders don’t need an additional licence to drive in the EU.
-But, if we leave without a deal, you’ll have to apply for an International Driving Permit, and use a GB sticker.
+Currently, and for the remainder of this ‘transition’ year, UK driving licence holders don’t need an additional licence to drive in the EU.
+But, if we leave without a deal at the end of the transition period you’ll have to apply for an International Driving Permit, use a GB sticker, and get a Green Card from your insurer.
+Make sure you leave enough time to get one posted out to you.

 Visit the gov.uk website for full details about International Driving Permits

-If the UK leaves without a deal, UK citizens driving their vehicle within the EU would be required to obtain and carry a Green Card in order for UK car insurance to be valid.
+If the UK leaves without a deal at the end of the transition period, UK citizens driving their vehicle within the EU would be required to obtain and carry a Green Card in order for UK car insurance to be valid.
 Your insurer will issue one to you.
 Make sure you leave enough time to get one posted out to you.

 The best way to protect your holiday is to book a package.
 Whatever happens, your money’s safe with us.
 Our ABTA and ATOL protection guarantees it.
 We’re full members of both - which means that the costs of your accommodation and any travel booked as part of your holiday with us is 100% protected in the event that it cannot be delivered.